kosiarn/Content-Delivery-Network/README.md

 ### Introduction

-Static resources - content that can be delivered without being modificated or generated, such as:
+Static resources - content that can be delivered without being modified or generated, such as:

 - images,
 - text files,